User accounts in a hybrid environment with PSTN connectivity

 Supportability statement for the hybrid environment with PSTN

 For all users, the user object must be created in the on-premises AD and synchronized to the Azure AD using the Azure AD Connect tool.
 Enabling users for Teams/Skype for Business is not supported if the user object is created directly in the Azure AD in a hybrid configuration.
 For new users, such as a new hire, who will be enabled directly for Teams, the user must be enabled for Skype for Business using on premises Skype for Business management tools.
 Creating users in online Skype for Business or Teams without first enabling them in on-premises pool with Enterprise Voice is not supported.
-Please see this article for more details on how to enable users for Skype for Business in hybrid configuration.
+For more information on this, look into Plan Phone System in Office 365 with on-premises PSTN connectivity in Skype for Business Server.

 Send feedback about: